Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 On the whole, the differences are small, limited and easily managed when approached correctly by professionals who are experienced in dealing with these challenges.

 It is important to remember that your financial consultant is ‘the professional’.
-They need to clearly explain the advice, investments, products, risk and structures they are presenting.
+They need to clearly explain the advice, investments, products, risks and structures they are presenting.

-They must have a set and proven method which they stick to, similar to a doctor or lawyer.
-It is best for the advisor to work with people where both views are aligned, however, there is always room for discussion.
+Expat financial advisors must have courage behind their convictions.
+They must have a proven method which they stick to, similar to a doctor or lawyer.
+The advisor should work with people where both views are aligned.
+But there should always be room for discussion.

-Do not forget that you are employing someone to do a very important job for you, this is not an exercise in making new friends.
+Do not forget that you are employing someone to do an important job for you.
+This is not an exercise in making new friends.

 Referrals, are they important?

-Unless you personally know the person making the referral, the referral comes from a position of trust or the referrer is financially knowledgeable and has been using the advisor for many, many years, then referrals may not deserve the credit they receive.
+Unless you know the person making the referral, the referral comes from a position of trust, or the referrer is financially knowledgeable and has been using the advisor for many years, then referrals may not deserve the credit they receive.

 Also, be aware of people recommending advisors on “Wealth Management for Expats” FaceBook forums.

-Often people are just trying to help friends, a lot of what is written on public forums is not necessarily correct, but it can be a good starting point if there are multiple people saying good things about certain expat financial advisors, then this might be a good starting point.
+Often, people are just trying to help friends.
+A lot of what is written on public forums is not necessarily correct, but it can be a good starting point.
+If many people are saying good things about certain expat financial advisors, then this might be a good starting point.

 Backup Cash

-Before you start your planning the first and most important question of expat financial advice should always be “How much backup cash do you have”?
+Before you start planning, the first and most important question of expat financial advice should always be, “How much backup cash do you have”?

-I always tell my clients to have at least 6 months of living expenses in cash in a bank.
-Unforeseen events such as job loss, family emergencies, or natural disasters as their are many financial risks for expatriates that you may not consider.
+I always tell my clients to have at least six months of living expenses in cash in a bank.
+Unforeseen events such as job loss, family emergencies, or natural disasters as there are many financial risks for expatriates that you may not consider.

 Relocation financial planning is important when you move abroad and start a new life.
 Having a backup cash reserve provides peace of mind and reduces financial stress.

-Having backup cash on hand allows you to seize unexpected opportunities that may arise, such as a promising investment, a business venture, an unexpected holiday or a new career anywhere in the world.
+Having backup cash on hand allows you to seize unexpected opportunities, such as a promising investment, a business venture, a holiday or a new career anywhere in the world.

 Retirement Planning for Expats